 *Travel in Moscow, Russia – travel guide, travel information and travel blog!
 Admire onion domes in Moscow, an iconic Russian architectural feature, especially the Kremlin!*

 Russia, to me, used to be cold, closed and, mysterious.
 It seemed like the country unwelcomed any outsiders and much more approachable until recent years.
-After my Russia trip, I don’t think the Russian are unwelcoming at all – I would say… they are just straightforward and efficient.
+After my Russia trip, I don’t think the Russian is unwelcoming at all – I would say… they are just straightforward and efficient.
 They don’t smile, they are cool, but they are not cold-blooded.
 I met some of them who are helpful (but not exactly… friendly).
 Besides, many of them look like Asian with dark hair and dark eyes.
 Then I realize, of course, Russian is a Euro-Asian country and though most of its population spreads within the Europe side, most of its land lies within the Asia side.
-So… anyway, we joined the Moscow Free Tour and it gave us a great overview of the Red Square and the nearby landmarks.
+So… anyway, we joined the Moscow Free Tour and it gave us a great overview of Red Square and the nearby landmarks.
 Then we had to actually enter and explore the sites on our own.
 Check out “We Are Here!
 Moscow!” for information about the free tour and travel tips!

 About the Onion Domes